-Figure 16 shows the timeline of locking activity for a 20millisecond portion of the SQL Server trace, encompassing portions of several transactions on the four processors.
+Figure 16 shows the timeline of locking activity for a 20-millisecond portion of the SQL Server trace, encompassing portions of several transactions on the four processors.
 The picture shows groups of four lines (with backgrounds alternately shaded white and light gray), one line per processor, with shaded bars representing the elapsed times that locks are held.
 Time runs from left to right and top to bottom.
 Each group of four horizontal lines represents 2 milliseconds of elapsed time.

-In this picture, we distinguish three cases: the thick black bars are the operating system's dispatcher lock (KiDispatcherLock), the thick gray bars are all other lock holding times, and the thin black lines are times spent spinning while waiting to acquire a lock.
-In the rectangle at 0.030 seconds, for example, processor 0 starts out holding no locks, processor 1 holds the dispatcher lock, and processor 3 hold no locks.
-Processor 1 then releases the dispatcher lock and processors 1 and 2 use the dispatcher lock again.
+In this picture, we distinguish three cases: the thick black bars are the operating system's dispatcher lock (KiDispatcherLock), the thick gray bars are all other lock holding times, and the thin black lines are times spent spinning while waiting to acquire a lock.4 In the rectangle at 0.030 seconds, for example, processor 0 starts out holding no locks, processor 1 holds the dispatcher lock, processor 2 is spinning on the dispatcher lock, and processor 3 hold no locks.
+Processor 1 then releases the dispatcher lock and processor 2 acquires it.
+Four other locks are used, then processors 1 and 2 use the dispatcher lock again.
 Finally, processor 1 uses another lock and processor 0 uses a lock.